Jyve V

 Jyve V is a Puerto Rican Latin pop band which got its first public exposure when they won dance contest "La Batalla de los Sexos" (Battle of the Sexes) in 1997.
 Next year they won another dance contest held in Miami Beach, Florida.
-Jyve V did originally start as three member group consisting of Alex and brothers Jasond and Rafael.
+Jyve V did originally start as three member group consisting of Alex and brothers Jason and Rafael.
 Chelo joined Jyve V in 1999.
 The band name comes from dance style jive, and number of group members.
 Chelo's solo album 360 ° was released in June 2006.